 UNN uses the general 45:35:20 percentage ratio for admission into Nigerian Universities.
-This ratio means 45% for merit, 35% for catchment and 20% for Educationally Fewer developer states, ELDS.
+This ratio means 45% for merit, 35% for catchment and 20% for Educationally less developed states (ELDS).

 In the first (merit) list that’ll be released, there will be a combination of all these three areas.
 This first list usually has 110 students or thereabout.

-So, from the percentage ratio, UNN will pick the best 49 students solely having the highest aggregate, which will fall under merit.
+So, from the percentage ratio, UNN will pick the best students from the 45% solely having the highest aggregate, which will fall under merit.

 After that, about 8 of the highest scorers in the different catchment states amounting to 39, will fall under the catchment areas.

-Then, the remaining 22 slots will belong to the candidates from the educationally less developed states.
+Then, the remaining 22 slots or thereabout will belong to the candidates from the educationally less developed states.

-So if you’ve been hearing of medical aspirants with high scores who failed to secure admission into UNN, they were probably below the 49th highest scorer and didn’t come from any catchment state or ELDS.
+So if you’ve been hearing of medical aspirants with high scores who failed to secure admission into UNN, they were probably below the 45% highest scorer (for merit only!) and didn’t come from any catchment state or ELDS.

 Alas!
 We’ve come to the end of this article!
 Getting into medical school in Nigeria is a very competitive process.
 You’re combating with thousands of applicants for a quota of about 100-180, so you’ve got to be ahead of the pack, be appropriately informed, and cross the t’s and dot the i’s.